-- List semantic arrays: you can run any of these add operations on that type of array: - If you add an array of values, the PATCH operation appends it to the existing list of values. - If you add a single value, specify an ordinal element in the target array, or use the {-} special index to add that value to the end of the list. - Set semantic arrays: The value included in the patch is merged with the existing set of values.
+- List semantic arrays: you can run any of these add operations on that type of array: - If you add an array of values, the PATCH operation appends it to the existing list of values. - If you add a single value, specify an ordinal element in the target array, or use the {-} special index to add that value to the end of the list. - Set semantic arrays: The list of values included in a patch are merged with the existing set of values.
 Any duplicates within the array are removed.